 The 1920s also saw the start of the Art Deco design movement.
-With its symmetrical geometric shapes and penchant for vibrant colours, Art Deco lighting was crying out for LEDs.
-Imagine matching the rich ruby and purple shades with co-ordinating LED bulbs … the results would have been truly spectacular!
+With its symmetrical geometric shapes and penchant for vibrant colours, Art Deco lighting was crying out for LED light bulbs.
+Imagine matching the rich ruby and purple shades with co-ordinating LED light bulbs … the results would have been truly spectacular!

 In 1919, a new social housing policy was implemented.
 However, the high interest rates, shortages of manpower and materials meant the promises were never fulfilled and the policy was abandoned in 1921.